openedx/docs.openedx.org/source/documentors/references/doc_checklist.rst

 Remove or modify references that are specific to 2U/EdX.org
 ========================================================================

-When migrating from legacy documenation from 2U/EdX.org, remove references that are applicable only to the 2U or EdX.org users.
+When migrating legacy documentation from 2U/EdX.org, remove references that are applicable only to the 2U or EdX.org users.

 Modify references that may have come from 2U/EdX.org but are also applicable to Open edX® LMS users.